University accommodation room offer terms and conditions

 During the pandemic, lunch and dinner will be provided at specified University of Bath catering outlets during specified times.
 Any missed meals will not be credited.
 Credit will be issued to your library card to cover your breakfast meal and you will be designated an outlet in which this can be spent.
 Breakfast credit will carry over until 24 December 2020, at which point any unspent credit will be lost.

 During the pandemic, students living in The Quads will not pay or receive credit as part of a part-catered option.

 When government restrictions change, our food and drink outlets return to their normal operating procedures, and our Eat and Drink scheme resumes, £25 per week will be added to your accommodation contract and you will receive credit on to your library card.
 For Brendon Court and Polden Court this will £50 per week.

 When the Eat and Drink scheme returns to normal, credit will automatically roll over until you graduate from the University.

 Any refund will be subject to our normal termination policy and according to the amount of credit already spent.

-As soon as the account holder has logged the account as lost/stolen online the Eat and Drink account will be inactive and no funds will be available to spend.
+As soon as the account holder has logged the account card as lost or stolen online, the Eat and Drink account will be inactive and no funds will be available to spend.

-As soon as a new account is linked to the account any remaining credit will be available to spend within two working days.
+As soon as a new account card is linked to the account, any remaining credit will be available to spend within two working days.

-Fraud - once the Account has been issued, the account holder is responsible for the Eat and Drink account and funds unless - and until - the Eat and Drink account is returned to the University or is reported lost or stolen in accordance with these terms and conditions.
+Fraud: once the account has been activated, the account holder is responsible for the Eat and Drink account and funds unless - and until - the Eat and Drink account card is returned to the University or is reported lost or stolen in accordance with these terms and conditions.